OWASP/www-project-mobile-app-security/tab_news.md

 ## September 17th, 2019: Xamarin experiment!

-We have launched a react-native experiment based on our compliancy checklist.
+We have launched a react-native experiment based on our compliance checklist.
 Want to teach others how to validate React Native apps against the MASVS?
 Check this [Google sheet](https://drive.google.com/open?id=1UL1yLRREJwXfe0HlrcX-IuvPYQM7lTtG)!

 ## September 6th, 2019: Flutter experiment!

-We have launched a react-native experiment based on our compliancy checklist.
+We have launched a react-native experiment based on our compliance checklist.
 Want to teach others how to validate React Native apps against the MASVS?
 Check this [Google sheet](https://drive.google.com/open?id=1wHK3VI1cU1xmYrCu9yb5OHKUEeLIPSkC)!

 ## September 6th, 2019: React native experiment!

-We have launched a react-native experiment based on our compliancy checklist.
+We have launched a react-native experiment based on our compliance checklist.
 Want to teach others how to validate React Native apps against the MASVS?
 Check this [Google sheet](https://drive.google.com/open?id=1P5FZ_Bup5eSPOmkePZA8cIpKGOKvngkN)!

 ## August 29th, 2019: Carlos Holguera joins the leader team